ralphjus/twitter_ios_starter/README.md

 SkelentonView is greyed out for now while I work on implementing it correctly.

 Lottie loading animation while Tweets are gathered could also be smoother.

+Modally presented timeline screen is now in fullscreen, which is not represented in demostration gifs/video.
+These gifs will be updated appropriately for part 2.